 Ham House and Garden (nationaltrust.org.uk/ham-house-and-garden).

-Perched on the southern banks of the River, Ham House has plenty going on during the Summer holidays to keep the little ones busy!
+Perched on the southern banks of the River, Ham House has plenty going on during the holidays to keep the little ones busy!
 Enjoy craft activities, children’s trails, storytelling and loads more.

 South Bank (southbanklondon.com)

 This is London’s lively cultural district, home to national centres for arts, film and performance.
 Families can enjoy the London Eye, Sea Life London Aquarium, The London Dungeon and Jubilee Gardens – alongside a wealth of family friendly cafes, restaurants and shops.

 This is an urban oasis for wildlife and people, where you can stroll among the lakes, ponds and gardens.
 It’s a fantastic and inspiring day out for the kids with an adventure playground, Pond Zone and indoor Discovery Centre.
 Think zip wires, climbing all, giant water vole tunnels and an underwater camera!